kawf/kawf/page_context.md

 ```
 user/
-├── postform.inc               ✅ Updated to use both PAGE_VALUE and PAGE
+├── postform.inc.php         ✅ Updated to use both PAGE_VALUE and PAGE
 ├── delete.php               ✅ Updated to use get_page_context(false) for Location
 ├── undelete.php             ✅ Updated to use get_page_context(false) for Location
-│                              ⚠️ Special case: Uses raw page value for changestate
+├── changestate.php          ✅ Updated to use get_page_context(false) for Location
 ├── preferences.php          ✅ Updated to use both variables
 ├── showmessage.php          ✅ Updated to use both variables
-├── printsubject.inc          ✅ Updated to use format_page_param() for links
+├── printsubject.inc.php     ✅ Updated to use format_page_param() for links
 ├── lock.php                 ✅ Updated to use get_page_context(false) for Location
 ├── unlock.php               ✅ Updated to use get_page_context(false) for Location
 ├── track.php                ✅ Updated to use get_page_context(false) for Location
 ├── sticky.php               ✅ Updated to use get_page_context(false) for Location
 ├── markuptodate.php         ✅ Updated to use get_page_context(false) for Location
 ├── gmessage.php             ✅ Updated to use get_page_context(false) for Location
 └── account/
-    ├── login.php             ✅ Updated to use PAGE_VALUE
+    ├── acctedit.php         ✅ Updated to use PAGE_VALUE for form
+    ├── login.php            ⚠️ TODO: REQUIRES SPECIAL HANDLING (Broken)
+    ├── logout.php           ⚠️ TODO: RETEST
-    ├── logout.php            ✅ Updated to use get_page_context(false) for Location
+    ├── forgotpassword.php   ✅ Updated to use PAGE_VALUE for form
-    └── forgotpassword.php    ✅ Updated to use PAGE_VALUE
+    └── create.php           ✅ Updated to use PAGE_VALUE for form
 ```

 ### Templates Updated

 ```
 templates/
-├── postform.yatt             ✅ Updated to use PAGE for links
+├── postform.yatt            ✅ Uses both PAGE for links and PAGE_VALUE for form
-├── delete.yatt              ✅ Updated to use PAGE_VALUE for form
+├── delete.yatt              ✅ Uses PAGE_VALUE for form
-├── undelete.yatt            ✅ Updated to use PAGE_VALUE for form
+├── undelete.yatt            ✅ Uses PAGE_VALUE for form
-├── preferences.yatt         ✅ Updated to use PAGE for links
+├── preferences.yatt         ✅ Uses both PAGE for links and PAGE_VALUE for form
-├── showmessage.yatt         ✅ Updated to use both variables
+├── showmessage.yatt         ✅ Uses PAGE for links
+├── edit.yatt                ✅ No page context usage
+├── post.yatt                ✅ Uses PAGE for links
+├── page.yatt                ✅ No page context usage
+├── 404.yatt                 ✅ No page context usage
+├── footer.yatt              ✅ No page context usage
+├── header.yatt              ✅ No page context usage
+├── message.yatt             ✅ Uses PAGE for links
+├── showthread.yatt          ✅ Uses PAGE for links
+├── showforum.yatt           ✅ Uses PAGE for links
+├── tracking.yatt            ✅ Uses PAGE for links
+├── showtracking.yatt        ✅ Uses PAGE for links
-└── account/
+├── account/
-    ├── login.yatt           ✅ Updated to use PAGE_VALUE for form
+│   ├── login.yatt           ✅ Uses PAGE_VALUE for form
-    ├── create.yatt          ✅ Updated to use PAGE_VALUE for form
+│   ├── create.yatt          ✅ Uses PAGE_VALUE for form
+│   ├── edit.yatt            ✅ Uses PAGE_VALUE for form
-    └── forgotpassword.yatt  ✅ Updated to use PAGE_VALUE for form
+│   └── forgotpassword.yatt  ✅ Uses PAGE_VALUE for form
+└── admin/
+    ├── admin.yatt           ✅ No page context usage
+    ├── admin_page.yatt      ✅ No page context usage
+    ├── forumadd.yatt        ✅ No page context usage
+    ├── forummodify.yatt     ✅ No page context usage
+    └── gmessage.yatt        ✅ No page context usage
 ```

 ### Benefits